patrodyne/hisrc-basicjaxb/explore/Ex001-EqualsStrategy/src/test/resources/org/patrodyne/jvnet/basicjaxb/ex001/Explorer.md

 The focus of the HiSrc framework is the automatic generation of Java classes from XML Schema(s).
 The XJC compiler from JAXB does the actual code generation using plug-ins from the HiSrc framework.
 Then JAXB is used to unmarshal/marshal XML instances to/from Java objects.

-XJC generates POJO classes with the standard and simple Java `Object` methods:
+XJC generates POJO classes with the standard but simplistic Java `Object` methods:

 + `hashCode()` - numeric value used for object identification or indexing.
 + `equals(obj)` - determines when and how to objects are equal.